Ski Tour Gemschberg

 Overview

-After an initial descent, we head upwards with skins: varied, sometimes steep, sometimes gently rising.
-With a bit of luck, chamois might appear on the slope.
-At the summit, a unique panorama over the wintery Bernese Alps awaits before the long descent back to the village of Grindelwald.
+After an initial descent, we head upwards with skins: varied slopes, sometimes steep, sometimes gently rising.
+With a bit of luck, chamois might appear and watch us.
+On the summit, a unique panorama over the wintery Bernese Alps awaits before the long ski descent back to the village of Grindelwald.

 Itinerary